Non-Compact Symplectic Toric Manifolds: Introduction

-If $W \stackrel{\psi}{\to} \g^*$ is the inclusion map of a unimodular (``Delzant'') polytope, and if the symplectic toric $G$ bundle $(M,\omega,\mu \colon M \to W)$ is the restriction to $W$ of a symplectic toric $G$ bundle $(\tM,\tomega,\tmu \colon \tM \to \tW)$ over a neighborhood $\tW$ of $W$ in $\g^*$, then the collapse of $M$ is essentially the same thing as the symplectic cut of $\tM$ with respect to the polytope $W$.
-We note that for \emph{compact} symplectic toric $G$ manifolds, the idea to obtain their classification by expressing these manifolds as the symplectic cuts of symplectic toric $G$ manifolds with free $G$ actions is due to Eckhard Meinrenken; see chapter 7, section 5, of~\cite{Meinrenken}.
-Also see Remark~\ref{mein}.
+We note that, for compact symplectic toric $G$-manifolds, the idea to obtain their classif\/ication by expressing these manifolds as the symplectic cuts of symplectic toric $G$-manifolds with free~$G$ actions is due to Eckhard Meinrenken (see~\cite[Chapter~7, Section~5]{Meinrenken}).